Tag Archives: Nominalism

 Re: Zeroth Law Of Semiotics • Comment 2 Re: Laws of Form • John Mingers JM: Hmmm Sounds terribly like analytic philosophy to me.
 There are not real philosophical problems, it’s all just a matter of misuse of words.
 Have … Continue reading

-Peirce’s notation for elementary relatives was illustrated earlier by a dyadic relation from number theory, namely for being a divisor of Cf: Relations & Their Relatives • 3 Table 1 shows the first few ordered pairs of the relation on positive … Continue reading
+From Dyadic to Triadic to Sign Relations Peirce’s notation for elementary relatives was illustrated earlier by a dyadic relation from number theory, namely, the relation written for Cf: Relations & Their Relatives • 3 Table 1 shows the first few … Continue reading

 Relations & Their Relatives • Comment 3